mtxadmin/zabbix/Windows User Certificates/README.md

+## Attention: this is an old and not very tidy solution.
+Sorry.
+Use it as is.

+Maybe sometimes I return to this, but now it is not production-ready at all.
+I even don't remember which version of three is more or less working.
+I think, this, but I could be wrong

 ## User certificates

 Script for monitoring Windows user certificates.

-This is an old and not very tidy solution.
-Sorry.
-Use it as is.

 ### Description in Russian: